edxmorgan/uvms-simulator/README.md

 * [https://github.com/Reach-Robotics](https://github.com/Reach-Robotics)
 * [https://github.com/BlueRobotics](https://github.com/BlueRobotics)

-Contributions are welcome.
-Open an issue or submit a pull request.
+---

+## Join the community

+Contributions of any size are welcome—bug fixes, controller ideas, sensor plugins, or documentation improvements.
+Open an issue, start a discussion on ROS Discourse, or tag the repo in your demo videos so more UVMS researchers can find it.
+Star ⭐ the project if you build something cool with it!